BTS (Bangtan Boys) Demian Theory

 There are numerous theories, but the BTS members have never confirmed anything.
 Here is my theory which will be connecting almost all of the previous MVs together, and I will draw a lot of references from books, especially "Demian" from Hermann Hesse, which might have been used for these MVs, or books which were hinted on inside of the MVs.

 I will divide my theory into 3 parts according to the eras in BTS' music.
 The first part will feature the MVs before the song "I Need U" came out.
-The second part will start with the song "I Need U", and will feature the MVs from the album "The Most Beautiful Moment In Life" (Hwayang-yeonhwa or HYYH) ending with the song "Young Forever".
+The second part will start with the song "I Need U", and will feature the MVs from the album "The Most Beautiful Moment In Life" ("Hwayang-yeonhwa" or "HYYH") ending with the song "Young Forever".
 The third and last part will contain the Short Films.
-The other MV will be explained in my second theory Omelas, which is a continuation of this theory.
+The other MVs will be explained in my second theory Omelas, which is a continuation of this theory.

 Even though the MVs are divided into groups, they are still connected and it's hard to draw the line.
 Some of them happen simultaneously, or are intertwined, so it's hard to say that one MV happened before another one.
 I will point these things out in the text when we come to that.
 All of the scenes which I refer to can be seen in the videos bellow.

 With the help of our ARMY friend, we were able to make the first BTS series which will be based off my Demian and Omelas theories and follow the story of BTS as explained by the theories.
-So far, we have made the first episode.
-The second episode will be out on 03.07.2017 on our YouTube channel BTS CINEMATIX.
+We made 4 episodes in total, but we may make more as new content comes out.
+You can watch them on our YouTube channel BTS CINEMATIX.
 I hope that you will check it out! :D

 BTS Series Episode 1